 Self-guided walking tour up Queen Street Auckland

 Britomart Transportation hub

-Queen Street begins at Britomart which is across the street from the Ferry Building (located on Quay Street at the water’s edge).
+Auckland Queen St begins at Britomart which is across the street from the Ferry Building (located on Quay Street at the water’s edge).
 Britomart is the city’s central transportation hub for both rail and bus.
 Don’t let the current construction phase you; pedestrians can easily pass.
 Underneath the construction covers, this iconic building was once the city’s post office.